umbrellait-maksim-baevskiy/all-in-one-seo-pack/readme.txt

 [Premium Support](http://semperplugins.com/support/?loc=readme_ps)

-First created in 2007, see why AIOSEO is the most downloaded plugin for WordPress.
+First created in 2007, see why AIOSEO is one of the all time most downloaded plugins for WordPress.

 * XML Sitemap support - submit your sitemap to Google and Bing and improve your SEO
 * Google Analytics support